kaurramanpreet/Myntra_Comp/README.md

 ---
 ## :star: *distance folder*
 * it is used to find the distance between 2 persons and generated an red alarm when the people are not following the social distancing rule
+* SocialDistancingDetector.py :- The file that contains the implementation logic of checking the social distance between people.
+* vtest.avi :- The input file used to check the code.
 ```
 for checking the code just go to this folder and run the SocialDistancingDetector.py file and the results would be shown as
 ```